No, the monkeypox outbreak has not been declared a pandemic

 As of July 19, there were 14,511 monkeypox cases reported worldwide, with more than 2,000 in the U.S., CDC data show.
 New York has reported the highest number of monkeypox cases of any U.S. state.

-Despite rising case counts, the WHO hasn’t deemed monkeypox a Public Health Emergency of International Concern (PHEIC), either.
-This is the “highest level of alert” that the public health agency can issue.
+Though the monkeypox outbreak is not considered a pandemic, the WHO has declared it a Public Health Emergency of International Concern (PHEIC).
+This is the highest level of alert that the public health agency can issue.

 A PHEIC is defined as “an extraordinary event which is a public health risk to countries through cross-border spread, and which requires a coordinated international response," according to the WHO spokesperson.